 The Division has jurisdiction over this matter pursuant to R.I.
 Gen. Laws § 44-30-1 et seq., R.I.
 Gen. Laws § 44-1-1 et seq., the Division of Taxation Administrative Hearing Procedures Regulation AHP 97-01, and the Division of Legal Services Regulation 1 Rules of Procedure for Administrative Hearings.

 III.
 ISSUE

-Whether the Taxpayer owes additional income tax, interest, and a penalty for the tax year 2010.
+Whether the Taxpayers owe additional interest and a penalty for the tax year 2012.

 IV.
 MATERIAL FACTS AND TESTIMONY